chwo/bitcode-local-package-issue/README.md

 2. Build the app.
 --> This leads to the bitcode build warning.

-3. cross check: Select a physical device as the run destination.
+3. Cross check: Select a physical device as the run destination.
 (Configure Signing & Capabilities for the targets, if needed.)
 --> The bitcode build warning does not occur.

 ## Environment